eclipse-openj9/openj9-docs/docs/xshareclasses.md

 :   Timestamps of `jar` or `zip` files are checked only when they are added to a class loader and used for the first time to look up a class.
 This is the default behavior, which can improve the performance of class loading from the shared classes cache, especially on Windows systems.
 To revert to the behavior of the shared classes cache in earlier releases, use the [`CheckURLTimeStamps`](xshareclasses.md#checkurltimestamps) suboption.

-: :fontawesome-solid-exclamation-triangle:{: .warn aria-hidden="true"} **Restriction:** When the `nocheckURLTimestamps` suboption is used (default), if `jar` or `zip` files are updated after a class loader starts loading classes from them, an older version of the class might be loaded from the shared classes cache.
+: :fontawesome-solid-triangle-exclamation:{: .warn aria-hidden="true"} **Restriction:** When the `nocheckURLTimestamps` suboption is used (default), if `jar` or `zip` files are updated after a class loader starts loading classes from them, an older version of the class might be loaded from the shared classes cache.
 If this scenario occurs, use the `checkURLTimestamps` option.

 ### `nojitdata`